-All Charlotte households should have access to essential amenities, goods, and services within a comfortable and treeshaded 10-minute walk, bike, or transit trip by 2040.
+All Charlotte households will have access to essential amenities, goods, and services within a comfortable and tree-shaded 10-minute walk, bike, or transit trip by 2040.
 Not all neighborhoods are expected to include every essential amenity, good, or service, but every resident should have access within a 1⁄2 mile walk or a 2-mile bike or transit ride.